ibm-cloud-docs/solution-tutorials/slack-chatbot-database-watson.md

 ## Test the Slackbot and learn_how
 Open up your Slack workspace for a test of the bot.

+1. Type **help**.
+2. **new event** to start gathering data for a new event record.
+3. why in quotes? allows entries with spaces, try **"Meetup: IBM Cloud"**
+4. uses sys-location, only cities recognized by WCS, can be changed to accept something like for shortname
+5. any email address or URI for website
+6. Dates are captured as date and time pair. see docs for what is possible
+7. summary is printed and ICF action called, inserts data, then context variables are removed so that entire new entry is possible, done in child node

+now it is time to search
+1. walk through one search
+2. show short version of it

 ![](images/solution19/SlackSampleChat.png)
 TODO expand this section